Health Records: Frequently Asked Questions

 How can I get access to the records if the patient is incapable of giving consent?

 An authorization must be issued by the patient’s Power of Attorney for Personal Care or Legal Next of Kin to request records.
 The request must be in writing, stating why the patient is unable to sign a consent form.
-The Consent for Disclosure of Health Information form (available at the hospital) must be completed (with applicable fee), signed by the patient’s Power of Attorney for Personal Care or Legal Next of Kin, dated, witnessed and mailed to MGH Release of Information Office.
+The Consent for Disclosure of Health Information Form (available at the hospital) must be completed (with applicable fee), signed by the patient’s Power of Attorney for Personal Care or Legal Next of Kin, dated, witnessed and mailed to our Release of Information Office.

 How do I request copies of records for a deceased patient?